bediger4000/linked_lists/README.md

 On an enqueue, push the item on the enqueue stack.

 If the candidate doesn't know this one, the problem is worthless.
-Even if the candidate knows the answer, it's just some easy stack manipulation.
+Even if the candidate knows the answer, it's some easy stack manipulation.
 Pushing or popping an item from the head of a list is about as basic as things come.

 The Chris Okasaki paper